|

 "PULL!
 YOU SHEEP-HEADS!" |

-thats how all the MOON vehicles were moved. tungsten wire is fine and
+all the MOON vehicles were moved. tungsten wire is fine and strong enough

-strong enough to pull a heavy object like the Harvester.
-Bill cut his
+to pull a heavy object like the Harvester.
+Bill cut his hand pulling this

-- I was far too busy in the workshop - which I feel more comfortable with
+far too busy in the workshop - which I feel more comfortable with anyway.

 |